Vault Features

 Information on Lite Vaults v2

-All deposits on Instadapp Lite vaults are tokenized as iTokens. iTokens are redeemable for their underlying deposit plus interest.
+All deposits on Fluid Lite vaults are tokenized as iTokens. iTokens are redeemable for their underlying deposit plus interest.

 The new stETH vault uses the ERC-4626 vault standard.
 Making the Lite vaults even easier to integrate and utilize across DApps.
 Looking to integrate iETH?
 Reach out to us.